Research finds control of compliance is ‘biggest benefit’ of RegTech implementation

 Takeaways from the poll include:

-Participants had varying profiles, coming from organisations of less than 200 people, to more than 10,000 and, interestingly, the results tell of differing priorities.
-56% of those responding from businesses with 200-1000 staff members said tackling risk exposure had been what solutions had brought for them, whereas, for those at much bigger organisations, compliance remained paramount.
+Participants had varying profiles, coming from organizations of less than 200 people, to more than 10,000 and, interestingly, the results tell of differing priorities.
+56% of those responding from businesses with 200-1000 staff members said tackling risk exposure had been what solutions had brought for them, whereas, for those at much bigger organizations, compliance remained paramount.